ckamps/2232-defiance/content/04-main-level.md

 ## Breezeway

-Full enclosed breezeway access between the garage and the main home.
+Fully enclosed breezeway access between the garage and the main home.

 ## Living room